4 Tips for Starting the DEI Conversation

 3. Identify Implicit Bias

 Implicit biases are beliefs and opinions towards certain social groups that people are unaware of.
 Having a stereotype of a certain group of people is an example of implicit bias.
 Each person has different types and degrees of implicit bias.
 You can learn about your biases by taking one of Harvard’s many implicit bias tests.
 Since each person has different biases, your company may reflect these biases as well.
 In doing so, your company may be unintentionally creating a non-DEI-friendly environment.
 If you collect data or administer surveys to employees, you may realize that certain patterns and relationships occur that are creating inequities.
-For example, you may find that you have a dependency on a select few people, or groups, for feedback, collaboration, problem-solving, etc. while excluding others with different perspectives, connections, and thoughts.
-When you identify the employees you are not hearing, you can take steps to ensure you are diversifying your networks and ensuring that all are heard from.
+For example, you may find that you have a dependency on a select few people or groups for feedback, collaboration, problem-solving, etc., while excluding others with different perspectives, connections, and thoughts.
+When you identify the employees you are not hearing, you can take steps to ensure you are diversifying your networks and ensuring that all are heard.

 4. Integrate DEI Into Your Employee Wellness Program and Benefits Offerings